 Image Source: www.pixabay.com

-As an entry-level employee, your first concern is how you can get your things done and get your salary and be happy at the end of the day.
+As an entry-level employee, your first concern is how you can get your things done, get your salary, and be happy at the end of the day.
 That’s ‘me-me-me’ thinking.

-But if you want to become a manager, you need to change your mind-set.
-According to that mind-set, you cannot simply think ‘me-me-me’; rather you need to think ‘we-we-we’.
-It’s funny, but if you take a mirror and put under ‘me-me-me’, you would see that in the mirror there will be ‘we-we-we’.
+But to become a manager, you need to change your mindset.
+According to that mindset, you cannot simply think ‘me-me-me’; you need to think ‘we-we-we’.
+It’s funny, but if you put a mirror under ‘me-me-me’, you would see that there will be ‘we-we-we’ in the mirror.

-So according to this mind-set, when you’re thinking of ‘me-me-me’, it’s exact opposite mind-set of ‘we-we-we.’
+So, according to this mindset, when you’re thinking of ‘me-me-me’, it’s the opposite mindset of ‘we-we-we.’

 As a manager, you can’t only think about yourself.
-You need to think about everybody, the team and the organization.
-If you think only about yourself, people in your team will also do the same and your organization will fail.
+You need to think about everybody, the team, and the organization.
+If you think only about yourself, your team will do the same, and your organization will fail.

-If your organization fails, you will be out of the organization soon enough.
-No, it’s not needed to have a position of a manager before you adopt this sort of mind-set, you can do it now, even you’re an entry-level employee.
+If your organization fails, you will be out soon enough.
+No, having a manager’s position is unnecessary before you adopt this sort of mindset; you can do it now, even if you’re an entry-level employee.

-The Apple CEO was asked about his three main focus of the company and he replied – People, strategy and execution.
+The Apple CEO was asked about the three main focuses of the company, and he replied – People, strategy, and execution.

-As an entry-level employee, you may not think that you can work like a CEO.
+As an entry-level employee, you may not think you can work as a CEO.
 But what if you can?

-As an entry-level employee, you take care of the details and think about the short-term goals.
-But what if you can change your mind-set to find an alignment between what the organization wants in the long term and what you’re doing in the organization.
+As an entry-level employee, you take care of the details and consider short-term goals.
+But what if you can change your mindset to align what the organization wants and what you’re doing in the long term?

-Now, to make the mental leap from an entry-level employee to a manager, you need to decide what control you have and become a CEO of that sphere of the company.
+Now, to make the mental leap from an entry-level employee to a manager, you need to decide what control you have and become the CEO of that sphere of the company.

-Suppose, as an entry-level employee you’re handling 2 employees who work with you and as per your guidance.
-You’re the CEO of your 3-members unit and now you can think as Tim Cook thinks.
+Suppose, as an entry-level employee, you’re handling 2 employees who work with you per your guidance.
+You’re the CEO of your 3-members unit, and now you can think as Tim Cook thinks.

-What would be the strategy to achieve maximum output of this quarter?
+What would be the strategy to achieve the maximum output for this quarter?
 How would you help your 2 employees grow and get better at what they do?
 And how you and your employees can implement the tactics flawlessly?
 You can simply sit with your employees and discuss and etch out a plan for success.
-Before becoming a manager, you need to have the mind-set of a manager.
+Before becoming a manager, you need to have the mindset of a manager.

-Taking responsibility of whatever happens to your unit
+Taking responsibility for whatever happens to your unit

 Image Source: www.pixabay.com

-As an entry-level employee, if no-one works for you, you are only responsible for your own mistakes, successes, failures and in actions.
-But as a manager, you are not only responsible for your successes, failures, mistakes and errors; rather you’re responsible for each of the employees in your unit.
+As an entry-level employee, if no one works for you, you are only responsible for your mistakes, successes, failures, and inactions.
+But as a manager, you are not only responsible for your successes, failures, mistakes, and errors; rather, you’re responsible for each of the employees in your unit.

-Yes, thinking like this is tough when you’re not managing a team or members or employees under your direct supervision.
+Thinking like this is tough when you’re not managing a team, members, or employees under your direct supervision.
 But there is a way to this.

-This is a tweaking of a deeply-believed mind-set we all are suffering from.
-If something good happens to us, it’s our responsibility; but by chance, if something odd happens, we won’t take the responsibility of it.
+This is a tweaking of a deeply believed mindset we all suffer from.
+If something good happens to us, it’s our responsibility; but by chance, if something odd happens, we won’t take responsibility for it.

 You can’t give any excuse.
-When you’re entrusted to do any work, you must make sure that you finish it within the deadline.
-It’s not to appease your supervisor or any significant other; rather it’s for you.
+When you’re entrusted to do any work, you must ensure you finish it within the deadline.
+It’s not to appease your supervisor or any significant other; rather, it’s for you.

-Once you’ve that mind-set, becoming a manager would become significantly easier.
-Because as a manager you’re not only accountable to the organization for your own success, but you’re also responsible for the success of your team and the success of each member of the team.
+Once you have that mindset, becoming a manager will become significantly easier.
+Because as a manager, you’re not only accountable to the organization for your own success, but you’re also responsible for your team’s success and each team member’s success.

-As an entry-level employee you are making very few decisions in the organization (if any).
-But as a manager, you need to make many decisions and some of them are really tough.
-It’s in the decision that organizations expands or collapses.
-So making tough decisions rightly is cornerstones of success.
+As an entry-level employee, you make very few decisions in the organization (if any).
+But as a manager, you need to make many decisions, some of which are tough.
+It’s in the decision that organizations expand or collapse.
+So making tough decisions right is the cornerstone of success.

-If the organization is in some sort of bottle-neck, how would you be able to take the organization out of the crisis situation?
-Role-playing is one way to change your mind-set of an entry-level employee to the mind-set of a manager.
+If the organization is in some sort of bottleneck, how can you take the organization out of the crisis?
+Role-playing is one way to change your mindset of an entry-level employee to that of a manager.

 There’s another way to practice it.
-You need to practice tough decisions on yourself.
+You need to practice tough decisions for yourself.
 Making tough decisions is like a muscle.
-More you exercise the muscle, more it will grow.
+The more you exercise the muscle, the more it will grow.

-Suppose, you’re feeling lazy to do the work in a Friday afternoon!
-But you know that it’s a high value task and a lot of it depends on this task.
-By making a choice to sit and do the work is also making a tough decision.
+Suppose you’re feeling lazy to do the work on a Friday afternoon!
+But you know that it’s a high-value task, and a lot of it depends on this task.
+Choosing to sit and do the work is also a tough decision.
 Yes, it seems silly.
 But firmness doesn’t come by being firm with others first.
 It begins with you.

 Trust is everything.
 You need to know that from the beginning.
-If your employer doesn’t have trust on you, you aren’t going to stay in the organization for long.
-And who is responsible to build that trust?
+If your employer doesn’t have trust in you, you aren’t going to stay in the organization for long.
+And who is responsible for building that trust?
 You!

 As an entry-level person, you don’t always think in these terms.
 You do your work, take your salary at the end of the month and leave.
-But each of your action either builds trust or robs off the faith your employer has on you.
+But your actions either build trust or rob your employer’s faith in you.

-So, even if you think no-one pays any heed, they do.
-Whatever you do are observed and talked about.
+So, even if you think no one pays heed, they do.
+Whatever you do is observed and talked about.
 You don’t have an idea about it.
 From the beginning, as an entry-level

 Image Source: www.pixabay.com

 A manager is a seller of trust.
-When his/her team members believes in his/her ability and trust that s/he does what s/he says, then winning the hearts of the team-members is easy.
-Build that trust even when you’re en entry-level employee.
+When his/her team members believe in his/her ability and trust that s/he does what s/he says, winning the team members’ hearts is easy.
+Build that trust even when you’re an entry-level employee.
 It is everything.

-These are mind-set changes you need to make from the beginning.
+These are mindset changes you need to make from the beginning.
 There are people who don’t want to grow.
-But as you’ve come this far while reading this article, we know that you want to make your mark in your organization.
+But as you’ve come this far while reading this article, we know you want to make your mark in your organization.

-Simply follow these great analytical skills advices and you will see the drastic difference you will feel in your personality and the way people perceive you.
-It’s said that to be able to something, you need to first become.
+Simply follow these great analytical skills advice, and you will see the drastic difference you will feel in your personality and how people perceive you.
+It’s said that to be able to do something.
+You need first to become.
 Thus, becoming a manager is the most important thing before you can act as a manager.